cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 ### Blocksync

-> **Note**: Blocksync will take a significant amount of time and is not reccommended unless there's a specific need to sync a node from the beginning of cosmoshub-4

 Blocksync is faster than traditional consensus and syncs the chain from genesis by downloading blocks and verifying against the merkle tree of validators.
 For more information see [Tendermint's Blocksync Docs](https://docs.tendermint.com/v0.35/tendermint-core/block-sync/)

 When syncing via Blocksync, node operators will either need to manually upgrade the chain or set up [Cosmovisor](#Cosmovisor) to upgrade automatically.